GiampaoloGabba/Rider.RemoteSimulator.Win/README.md

 ## Connect JetBrains Rider with Xamarin Remoted iOS Simulator
 Enable JetBrains Rider to work with [Xamarin Remoted iOS Simulator for windows](https://docs.microsoft.com/en-us/xamarin/tools/ios-simulator/), installed with Microsoft Visual Studio.

+## PLEASE READ!
+***Rider 2020.2.4 broken the macro used to get the module folder.
+If you want to use this external tool, use v2020.2.3***

 ### Important Notes:
 - This tool has been updated to work with JetBrains Rider 2019.3+.
 If you need to run it on an older version, download the first version.